SyncfusionExamples/Getting-Started-Sample-of-SfImageEditor-in-Xamarin.Android/README.md

 # Getting Started Sample of SfImageEditor in Xamarin.Android

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Android Image Editor](https://help.syncfusion.com/xamarin-android/sfimageeditor/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Android Image Editor](https://help.syncfusion.com/xamarin-android/sfimageeditor/getting-started) control.
 The image editor control for Xamarin.Android is a very handy tool, Which is used to edit an image by annotating with free hand drawing paths, text, and built-in shapes.
 It also allows to crop and flip an image.

 ## Syncfusion controls